Seeing is Believing

 Improving Soil Health

 Water security goes in hand with soil health.
-A 3% increase in soil carbon can raise its absorption capacity and make it behave like a giant sponge.
+An increase in soil carbon can raise its absorption capacity and make it behave like a giant sponge.
 Grasslands are going to be key to this scheme as they are the most efficient soil builders we know.
 During the monsoon of 2022, we witnessed the beautiful seasonal grasslands come alive!

 Surrounded by towering boulders on all sides, the collective is ideal for generating solar power.
 Solar farms that are centered in close proximity to the housing clusters are critical in our efforts to provide power security.
 We plan to meet our heating requirements through unconventional heating methods based on the site’s context and available resources.